qbeyond/terraform-azurerm-update-management/README.md

 ----
 <!-- BEGIN_TF_DOCS -->
-This Module automatically creates update deployment groups in azure automation.
+This Module creates an azure runbook that automatically creates and updates update deployment groups in azure automation.
+The created deployment groups include every virtual machine under the management group "alz" that has the severity group monthly tag with the correct syntax.
+The runbook runs every 12 hours starting 7am UTC+2 the next day.

 ## Requirements